 4. Handling of Interests in JCC Meetings

-4.1 The JCC must discharge its collective duty for the population of Wales and any individual involved in making decisions that relate to JCC functions must act in accordance with this principle, rather than furthering direct or indirect financial, personal, professional or organisational interests.
-This also includes ensuring that Officer Members do not seek to achieve a greater benefit for the population of their respective Local Health Board over and above that of others.

 4.1 It is a requirement that at the beginning of every meeting of the JCC that members be invited to declare their interests in relation to any items on the agenda.
 Where an actual or potential conflict is declared, the Chair with the advice of the Committee Secretary, will consider the appropriate action to be taken using the guidance attached at Annex A.